lyteword/chspurgeon-tod/volume-2/psalm-40.md

 **Verse 4.** (*last clause* ).

-1\.Find out who turn aside to lies—Atheists, Papists, self righteous, lovers of sin.
+1\.
+Find out who turn aside to lies—Atheists, Papists, self righteous, lovers of sin.

-2\.Show their folly in turning aside from God and truth, and in turning to fallacies which lead to death.
+2\.
+Show their folly in turning aside from God and truth, and in turning to fallacies which lead to death.

-3\.Show how to be preserved from the like folly, by choosing truth, truthful persons, and above all the service of God.
+3\.
+Show how to be preserved from the like folly, by choosing truth, truthful persons, and above all the service of God.

 **Verse 5.**